JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

     surname: String
 ) : Human(id, name),
     KotlinMaker {

     // ...
 }
 ```

+Prefer putting a blank line after the class header to make it clear where the header ends and the class body begins.

 Constructor parameters can use either the regular indent or the continuation indent (double the regular indent).